School of Comparative American Studies

 Student Careers and Skills

-American StudiesThe School of Comparative American Studies (CAS) at Warwick University teaches a small and friendly four-year undergraduate degree course, History, Literature and Culture of the Americas, with an intake of approximately 25 students each year.
+American StudiesThe School of Comparative American Studies (CAS) at Warwick University teaches a small and friendly four-year undergraduate degree course, History, Literature and Cultures of the Americas, with an intake of approximately 25 students each year.

 The DegreeCAS is consistently ranked as one of the best American Studies department in the UK by the Complete University Guide and the Times University Guide.